If you think pest control is just about spraying chemicals and calling it a day, think again.

 Pest control specialists need to be trained in order to carry out the process effectively.

-Due to this very reason, the farmers often have to skip this choice of integrated pest control and opt for traditional pesticides instead.
+Due to this very reason, the farmers often have to skip this choice of integrated pest control and opt for traditional pesticides and even biopesticides instead.

 Additionally, workers who excel in integrated pest control are in high demand – making them overwork themselves to a great extent.